Chocolate Peppermint Cookies

 Peppermint Chocolate Cookies

-Moist chocolate cookies {make with a cake mix} and covered in a cooked chocolate frosting are then topped with a peppermint aquare.
+Moist chocolate cookies {made with a cake mix} and covered in a cooked chocolate frosting are then topped with a peppermint aquare.
 Perfect for your holiday!

 Prep: 20 minutes